 Overall, results suggest that macroprudential measures can be implemented at regional level to limit local over-borrowing if the latter is observed during the APP implementation.
-The macroeconomic implication is the lower increase in regional GDP.
-The latter should not necessarily be considered a macroeconomic cost, because the macroprudential measure counterbalances a non-fundamental and, thus, inefficient financial shock.
-A full assessment of costs and benefits associated with the macroprudential measure requires a welfare analysis, which goes beyond the scope of this paper and should include, as a benefit of the macroprudential policy, also the decrease in the likelihood of a sudden bubble burst, which would imply a sudden decrease in consumption and GDP and, thus, an increase in regional financial and macroeconomic instability.
+The macroeconomic implication is the slightly lower increase in regional GDP.
+The latter should not necessarily be considered a macroeconomic cost, because the macroprudential measure counterbalances a non-fundamental and, thus, inefficient shock.
+A full assessment of costs and benefits associated with the macroprudential measure requires a welfare analysis, which goes beyond the scope of this paper.
+For example, a welfare analysis should include the decrease in the likelihood of a sudden bubble burst as a benefit of the macroprudential policy, as a burst would imply a sudden decrease in consumption and GDP and, thus, an increase in regional financial and macroeconomic instability.